-Arthritis is an umbrella term used to describe pain, stiffness and inflammation of the joints.
+“Arthritis” is an umbrella term used to describe inflammation of the joints.
 However, there are different kinds of arthritis, including rheumatoid arthritis (RA) and osteoarthritis (OA).

-Osteoarthritis, the most common form of arthritis, is a degenerative joint disease.
-People with OA experience a breakdown of the cartilage that cushions the joints.
-The wearing down of cartilage causes your bones to rub against each other, which accounts for pain and inflammation.
-Osteoarthritis does not involve the immune system as in the case of RA.
+OA, the most common form of arthritis, is primarily a degenerative joint disorder.
+People with OA experience a breakdown of the cartilage that cushions their joints.
+The wearing down of cartilage causes the bones to rub against each other.
+This exposes small nerves, causing pain.

 - painful, stiff joints

 - warmth or tenderness in the affected area

 - increased intensity of symptoms first thing in the morning

 |How it develops

 |Fairly quickly, over weeks or months.

 |Can run in families.
 RA is 2–3 times more common in women.